-Project engineer

-Safety engineer

-Assistant superintendent

-Assistant project manager

-Scheduling engineer

-Assistant cost engineer

-Quality control engineer
+Project engineer Safety engineer Assistant superintendent Assistant project manager Scheduling engineer Assistant cost engineer Quality control engineer

 Assistant estimator

-Opportunities are not limited to these areas, however, as many graduates start their careers with equipment or material suppliers, development firms, specialty contractors, lenders, or owners recruit out-of-state to hire graduates with construction management degrees.
+Opportunities are not limited to these areas, however, as many graduates start their careers with equipment or material suppliers, development firms, specialty contractors, lenders, or owners.

+The demand for constructors in Georgia, and particularly in the Atlanta region, is so great that employers have been forced to recruit out-of-state to hire graduates with construction management degrees.
 As a result, the program at Southern Polytechnic State University was established through the seed money of the members and associate members of the Georgia Branch of the Associated General Contractors of America, Inc. Southern Polytechnic State University is a member of Associated Schools of Construction (ASC).
 The fundamental objective of the ASC is to establish, advance, and sustain construction education as a unique and progressive academic discipline.
 The establishment and nurturing of the construction program is evidence of Southern Polytechnic State University's commitment to this objective.